ramanareddybv/AIML/README.md

 Lower Traingular Matrix: For all the elements above the leading diagonal are zero

 Transpose Matrix: Transpose is not a matrix, it is an operation on a matrix.
 If we interchange rows and with the corresponding columns of a given matrix, A, the new matrix obtained is called Transpose of a matrix.
 It is denoted as AT or A'

+Symmetric Matrix: It should be a square matrix and the transpose of the matrix should be the original matrix.
+A' = A. The other words aij = aji, for all the values of i, j

+Skew Symmetric Matrix: It should be a square matrix and the transpose of the matrix should be the negative matrix of original matrix.
+A' = -A. aij = -aji.
+In Skew Symmetric Matrix all diagonal elements are zero